ESCOMP/CTSM/doc/source/tech_note/Crop_Irrigation/CLM50_Tech_Note_Crop_Irrigation.rst

 planting like :math:`GDD_{T_{soi} }`  but for 2-m air temperature,
 :math:`GDD_{T_{{\rm 2m}} }`, must reach a heat unit threshold, *h*, of 40 to 65% of  :math:`{GDD}_{mat}` (:numref:`Table Crop plant functional types`).
+For crops with the C4 photosynthetic pathway (temperate and tropical corn, sugarcane), the :math:`{GDD}_{mat}` is based on an empirical function and ranges between 950 and 1850.
 The second potential trigger for phase 3 is based on leaf area index.
 When the maximum value of leaf area index is reached in phase 2, phase 3 begins.
 In phase 3, the leaf area index begins to decline in